OrangeInSouth/ychuang/content/publication/towards-higher-pareto-frontier-in-multilingual-machine-translation/index.md

   a novel strategy to enable stronger communication between Pareto optimal solutions and broaden the applicability of our approach.
-Experimental results on the widely-used WMT and TED datasets show that our method significantly pushes the Pareto frontier and outperforms baselines by up to +2.46 BLEU
+Experimental results on the widely-used WMT and TED datasets show that our method significantly pushes the Pareto frontier and outperforms baselines by up to +2.46 BLEU.
 draft: false
 featured: false
 image: